jayparmar88/jayparmar88/README.md

-- 👋 Hi, I’m @jayparmar88
+- 👋 Hi, I’m @jayparmar88 from Ahmedabad, Gujarat.
-- 🌱 I’m student of IT Engineering.
+- ✨I have completed my bachelor's in IT Engineering from L.D.
+College of Engineering, Ahmedabad in 2023.
+- ✨ I am interested in Data Science and Machine Learning.